Trainings

 Click here to be notified about the next scheduled program.

-This series will focus on the breakdown and various cuts of a pig.
+This training will focus on the breakdown and various cuts of a pig.
 Here in the US, the pig is heavily used in the sausage and value-added market.
 However, the middle meats are becoming just as popular as beef.
 Learn about the most dedicated animal in the meat industry.
+Participants will get to take home some of their very own prepared meat cuts, as well as an entry level meat cutting knife.

 This training contains no sessions